randomcoww/chef-docker_deploy/README.md

 # docker_deploy-cookbook

-This recipe provides some versioning automation for services deployed as Docker containers:
+This recipe provides some build and versioning automation for services deployed as Docker containers.
+Some effort has been put into also keeping the environment clutter free.

+* Build container contents with Chef (based on method used by knife-container).
+* Removes most of the clutter from failed builds.

-* Treat a revision containers of the same service as a group.
+* Treat revision containers of the same service as a group.
  * Automatically stop container of a previous revision and replace with new.
+ * Detect changes in container configuration and only replace as needed.
  * Keep old revisions available for quick rollback.
  * Rotate out old containers after N releases.
- * Detect changes in container configuration and only replace as needed.
  * Clean out local images associated with old containers if no longer used.

-Some image build options:

-* Build container contents using chef (based on method used by knife-container)
+ * A Chef server node per service per Docker node.
+ * Clean up for stale container Chef nodes (if credentials are provided).

 ## Requirements